Fortanix Key Insight - Getting Started With On-Premises Connection

 NOTE

-On the Key Insight Policy page, when adding an on-premises connection, you can select any policies you have configured in the Policy Center, instead of the default policy.
-If you change the policy while adding the on-premises connection, you must rescan the connection to apply the new policy.
+• You can select any policies you have configured in the Policy Center instead of the default policy on the Key Insight Policy page.
+If you change the policy while adding or editing the connection, you must rescan the connection to apply the new policy.

 For each on-premises connection, you can perform the following: